Conservation Club, Inc.

 Because of this, a wider range of testing our lake water is now taking place.
 The data collected now is outdoor air temp, lake water temp, PH of lake water, Dissolved oxygen in parts per million of lake water, and the parts per million concentration of Ammonia, Nitrites and Phosphates disolved in the lake water.
 Dissolved oxygen is important as Trout need around 7 parts per million(PPM) to survive.
 The PH is a measurement of acidic below 7 and alkaline above 7 and fish prefer to live in water that is at a range of 6.8 to 8.2 PH.
 Above or below that range affects plant life and fish ability to survive.
 The ammonia test gives us a reading that measure the level of toxic waste excreted in to a pond by fish, birds and other pond life.
 A healthy pond has "0" detectable ammonia and you can add nitrifying bacteria to keep the ammonia level in check.
 Nitrites are released into ponds by fish, frogs, birds and other pond animal waste.
 The waste is turned into toxic ammonia and again can be controlled by nitrifying bacteria to convert it into non-toxic ammonia.
 A healthy pond has "0" nitrites level.
 Overstocking, uneaten fish food and decomposing and decaying vegetation can cause high Nitrites.
 Phosphates enter a pond from fish waste and decaying organic matter, such as dead algae and uneaten fish food.
 A healthy pond has "0" Phosphates level.
 Excess phosphate may lead to an algae bloom.
 Increased Algae levels in a pond/lake also lead to decreased dissolved oxygen levels in a pond or lake threatening the survival of fish.
 The dissolved oxygen level in our club lake as found Sept.
 2019 was 0.8 ppm and thousands of our fish/minnows in lake perished at that time.

 So, what are we doing moving forward? - Test-Test-Test for starters.
-The second thing we will be doing is adding 4 gallons of beneficial bacteria to our lake to combat the increased Phosphate levels.
-Third, we are investing in a new oxygenated air to water delivery system which will conisist of an electric air compressor, attached to weighted hoses spread out 200 feet between the bottom installed oxygen bubblers.
+The second thing we did was adding 4 gallons of beneficial bacteria to our lake to combat the increased Phosphate levels.
+Third, we invested in a new oxygenated air to water delivery system which conisists of an electric air compressor, attached to weighted hoses spread out 200 feet between the bottom installed oxygen bubblers.
 The objective being to directly inject oxygen/air into our lake water from the bottom up to the top for a mixng effect that our current lake aerators does not provide to raise and keep up the dissolved oxygen level that promotes fish survival.

 We have been working closely with the Virginia Department of Game and Inland Fisheries biologists to determine the causes, effects and the remedies listed above.
 We hope to come out of this with a more sustainable lake that continues to provide the outdoor pleasure to fishermen, women and children of our club membership without the intermittment fish kills and cleanup thereafter.